How much you could receive

 Partial Old Age Security pension for less than 40 years of residence (after age 18)

 Not everyone receives the full Old Age Security pension.
-To receive a full Old Age Security pension, you must have lived in Canada for 10 years, but less than 40 years (after age 18).
+To receive a partial Old Age Security pension, you must have lived in Canada for 10 years, but less than 40 years (after age 18).
 To determine your payments, use the Old Age Security (OAS) estimator.

 To receive a partial Old Age Security pension, you must have lived in Canada for at least 10 years (after age 18).
 The amount of the partial Old Age Security pension you receive depends on the number of years you have lived in Canada.